 What Types of Discrimination Are Illegal in California?

 Employment discrimination takes many forms.
 Federal laws provide the foundation.
 California laws add requirements that must be followed, or employers face legal ramifications.

 Some of the more prominent areas of discrimination law that Valiant Law advises clients about include:

-- Age Discrimination – Federal and California state laws protect all workers over the age of 40 from discrimination based on their age.
+- Age Discrimination – The federal Age Discrimination in Employment Act and California state laws protect all workers over the age of 40 from discrimination based on their age.

-- Disability & Medical Condition Discrimination – The Americans With Disabilities Act and the California Fair Housing and Employment Act (FEHA) require all employers to make “reasonable accommodations” from employees with a documented disability or medical condition.
-Typically this means the employer and the employee must engage in a “good faith interactive process” that meets the employee’s needs while not placing an undue hardship on the employer.
+- Disability & Medical Condition Discrimination – The Americans with Disabilities Act and the California Fair Employment and Housing Act (FEHA) require all employers to make “reasonable accommodations” for employees with a documented disability or medical condition.
+The employer must engage in a “good faith interactive process” that meets the employee’s needs while not placing an undue hardship on the employer.

-- Pregnancy Discrimination – Both the FEHA and the federal Pregnancy Discrimination Act protect female employees who become pregnant from harassment or discrimination associated with their status.
+- Pregnancy Discrimination – Both the FEHA and the federal Pregnancy Discrimination Act protect pregnant employees from harassment or discrimination associated with their status.
 California also requires most employers to provide up to four months of Pregnancy Disability Leave to eligible employees who are considered temporarily disabled due to pregnancy, childbirth, or a related medical condition.

 - Sex Discrimination – Similarly, employers may not take sex, gender, sexual orientation, gender identity, or gender status into account when making employment decisions.

 - Hostile Work Environments – In addition to direct discrimination, an employer may be sued if an employee suffers a pattern of abusive conduct or harassment related to a protected characteristic–such as race, sex, or pregnancy–such that it creates a “hostile work environment.”